gravytates/career_quest/README.md

 Visit site here: http://career-quest.herokuapp.com/

-This is an application for organizing your job search!
+This week 10 team week project is an application for organizing your job search!
 Users can create unique accounts, and store and access data for all things job-related in their career quest.
 Visit the site here! heroku.com...

 ## Authors